tfpauly/privacy-proxy/draft-private-access-tokens.md

 - "blinded_req" is the Nk-octet request defined above.

-The Client then generates an HTTP POST request to send through the Mediator to the Issuer, with the MediatedAccessTokenRequest as the body.
+The Client then generates an HTTP POST request to send through the Mediator to the Issuer, with the AccessTokenRequest as the body.
 The media type for this request is "message/access-token-request".
 The Client includes the "Anonymous-Origin-ID" header, whose value is ANON_ORIGIN_ID; the "Client-ID" header, whose value is CLIENT_ID; and the "Request-Nonce" header, whose value is request_nonce.
 The Client sends this request